-Find out just what the greatest general agriculture colleges in the Great Lakes region are by browsing the following list.
+Find out just what the greatest General Agriculture colleges in the Great Lakes region are by browsing the following list.

-The rankings below feature the top Agriculture & Agriculture Operations colleges in the Great Lakes region for general agriculture students.
+The rankings below feature the top Agriculture & Agriculture Operations colleges in the Great Lakes region for General Agriculture students.
 Read the full ranking methodology to learn the way we selected the colleges that appear on this list.

 Concerned about student debt?
 (We don't blame you!)
-Western Illinois University and its $19,235 yearly net price could be a great match for you.
-A virtual tour could be an easy way to explore Western Illinois University top marks.
+Western Illinois University and its $18,988 yearly net price could be a great match for you.
+Excellent education delivered to student veterans earns Western Illinois University top marks.
 For more info, check out the college scorecard.